We all got through the summer and the first half of Fall without any major incidents.

 “Oh, word?”
 I asked quietly.
 “That’s dope.”

 Doe nodded.
-We both knew I wouldn’t have flipped out, but now I felt like he took me to Madiba to break up with me in public, or some crazy shit like that.
+We both knew I wouldn’t have flipped out, but now I felt like he took me to Madiba to dump me in public, or some crazy shit like that.

 “When are you heading out?”
 That was the real question.

-I knew what he was talking about- he was gonna try to make me keep the garage open and its holding bay stocked with inventory.
+I knew what he was talking about- Mundo was gonna try to make me keep the garage open and its holding bay stocked with inventory.